-Motif Foodworks preps commercial production for its first ingredient, improving the flavor of beef substitutes – TechCrunch
+TechCrunch

 “The first wave of those [ingredients] is targeted at plant-based meats,” McIntyre said.
 “Ground beef is the first one and the thing that you usually validate in.”

-As the industry matures, there’s a growing sense among the lab grown meat and plant-based meat substitute manufacturers that the process isn’t as simple as just coming up with novel proteins to replicate the bloody taste of meats (like plant-based heme).
+As the industry matures, there’s a growing sense among the lab-grown meat and plant-based meat substitute manufacturers that the process isn’t as simple as just coming up with novel proteins to replicate the bloody taste of meats (like plant-based heme).
 Instead there’re going to be an array of ingredients and proteins that need to be identified and developed to replicate the fibrous textures and fats that make meat taste like meat.

 “It’s not just the muscle meat, what is critical is getting the flavor attributes and the other tissue attributes.
 When you get a steak and you see the marbleizing.
-That marbleizing creates a relationship between the protein fibers and the fat… has a lot to do with taste… that does not occur in a plant based product.
-Even when you cook a plant based burger next to a beef burger you see the fat behavior differently.”
+That marbleizing creates a relationship between the protein fibers and the fat… has a lot to do with taste… that does not occur in a plant-based product.
+Even when you cook a plant-based burger next to a beef burger you see the fat behavior differently.”

 So Motif is working on new ways to make that connective tissue using plant-based substitutes.
 It’s part of the company’s mission to be the plant-based ingredient company that can replace the chemicals and animal byproducts currently used to add texture and flavor to a whole range of food products.

 “The technology is a plant-based set of ingredients that have been transformed to have properties that have connective tissue,” McIntyre said.
 “We don’t lock in to just one technology.
 We lock into what is the issue that is going to taste better.
-We have been building as strong as a food science, food application, culinology approach as we have protein science.
-Those ingredients are in the late analysis stage..
-Where we’ll be making tens of kilos of material and getting those in front of consumers quickly.”
+We have been building as strong a food science, food application, culinology approach as we have protein science.
+Those ingredients are in the late analysis stage… where we’ll be making tens of kilos of material and getting those in front of consumers quickly.”

-Looking ahead McIntyre said that Motif Foodworks is looking to create what he called new “food forms”.
-The idea, McIntyre said is to start making foods that have their own unique flavor profiles and ingredients that won’t necessarily need to be compared to an animal substitute.
+Looking ahead, McIntyre said that Motif Foodworks is looking to create what he called new “food forms.”
+The idea, McIntyre said, is to start making foods that have their own unique flavor profiles and ingredients that won’t necessarily need to be compared to an animal substitute.

 “If you’re figuring out a way to make the plant-based option taste better, can you do other food forms that may not suffer by comparison to a burger?”
 McIntry said.
 “We want to show the plant-based food world it’s not about replacements.”